mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 ) <fig:allunmitigatedcomb>

 As expected, these largely result in 0% mitigation rate across the board.
 However, there's an interesting spike up to 10% mitigated for some circuits at exactly two faults.
-My hypothesis here is that two faults being injected into the circuit can, on occasion, cancel each other out.
+My explanation for this is that two faults being injected into the circuit can, on occasion, cancel each other out.

 === Error signal verification
 As covered in the methodology chapter, TaMaRa adds voters with an "error" signal that is intended to be set